Updated May 2026

 Protecting Your Heart

 To a certain extent, sex is similar to exercise.
 It increases your heart rate, which in turn protects you from heart disease.
-In fact, according to Johns Hopkins School of Medicine, studies indicate that women who have satisfying sex lives are less likely to have a heart attack.
+In fact, studies indicate that women who have satisfying sex lives are less likely to have a heart attack.
 Sex also has the added benefit of lowering blood pressure.
 This is one way a healthy sex life can contribute to your overall health.

 Helping Alleviate Vaginal Atrophy